sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 Suppose you started running your study with the intention of collecting *N* = 80 people.
 When the study starts out you follow the rules, refusing to look at the data or run any tests.
-But when you reach *N* = 50 your willpower gives in... and you take a peek.
+But when you reach *N* = 50 your willpower gives in… and you take a peek.
 Guess what?
 You’ve got a significant result!
 Now, sure, you know you *said* that you’d keep running the study out to a sample size of *N* = 80, but it seems sort of pointless now, right?
 The result is significant with a